Compiled by: Maria Shah

 University of Engineering and Technology, Lahore

 The talk titled, “Computational Thinking” in UET Lahore was also well received.
 However, in this case the audience comprised mostly male students.
 This was not surprising as most disciplines in engineering universities in Pakistan have this imbalance, except for a few disciplines such as computer science and architecture, where women outnumber men.
 A student from UET Lahore expressed a great level of excitement by saying “Today for the first time I got to know that how computational science can impact all the diverse fields of sciences”.
 Students received training on using advanced analytical and computational tools.
-Students asserted that if the training would have been more beneficial had the duration been longer.
+Students asserted that the session would have been more productive, had the duration been longer.

 In COMSATS, Islamabad current research challenges faced by researchers were described in a two hour lecture attended by a well balanced audience, in terms of gender representation, the majority of which were from bio-sciences.
 Many of the students among the audience were grateful for getting awareness regarding new aspects of critical research analysis and the challenges that need to be addressed before the research can be published.
 The audience related well to the lecture.
 According to a PhD scholar “The talk inspired me to think out of the box”.
 He further added that it gave him the idea that PhD isn’t just about academics, one can take up more incentives such as entrepreneurship.
 Some of the audience stated that the talk was not titled well, which might have discouraged some people to attend the lecture.
 A consensus amongst the audience was that the talk would have been more advantageous if it was longer.